Becoming a governor

 Could you be a Trust governor?
 Nominations now open

-We are currently seeking nominations in three areas of Derbyshire for people to stand for election as governors within the Trust.
-For more information, please see this website Latest News item.
+We are currently seeking nominations in several areas of Derbyshire for people to stand for election as governors within the Trust.
+For more information, please see this website 'latest news' item.
+Or download and view the notice of election.

 What do governors do?